Hornets vs. Heat Player Props Betting Odds

-Player prop bet options for Jimmy Butler, Gordon Hayward and others are available when the Miami Heat visit the Charlotte Hornets at Spectrum Center on Monday at 7:00 PM ET.
+You can wager on player prop bet odds for Jimmy Butler, Gordon Hayward and other players on the Miami Heat and Charlotte Hornets before their matchup at 7:30 PM ET on Wednesday at Kaseya Center.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!